rumenmitov/phantomuserland/README.md

 After you have built the main phantom binary, run the following command in order to build system image and run phantom using QEMU with graphics enabled:

+> Note: running this command might fail with message: `Error: missing depot archives`.
+In this case execute the command suggested below the error message to create the required archives.

 `make -C genode/build/x86_64/ KERNEL=hw BOARD=pc run/phantom`

 If you have disabled graphics with `PHANTOM_BUILD_NO_DISPLAY=1`, use the following command instead: